mariosotil/docker-library/docker-builder/README.md

 **IMPORTANT: this container exposes the Docker daemon socket to its users.
 To learn more about that, read [The Dangers of Docker.sock](https://raesene.github.io/blog/2016/03/06/The-Dangers-Of-Docker.sock/).
 This is provided "AS IS".
 There's no guarantee.**

-You can build the container cloning this repo, and running:
+You can build the container cloning this folder, and running:

     $ docker build -t your-account/docker-builder .